-The Direct economic value generated - Revenues by Voltronic Power in 2016, 2017 and 2018, were from net sales of recurring operating activities and some from financial investment income.
+The Direct economic value generated - Revenues by Voltronic Power in 2016, 2017, 2018 and 2019, were from net sales of recurring operating activities and some from financial investment income.
 Employee wages and benefits were in accordance with relevant Labor laws and regulations, the measures for performance appraisal.
 Dividends to all shareholders were in accordance with the dividend policy stipulated in the Articles of Incorporation.
 Loan interests to all banks were according to the interest rate and terms of the loan contracts.
 Payments to government subjected to local Government laws and regulations.

-Voltronic Power's Employees' compensations, Directors' Compensation and dividends to Shareholders were in accordance with the Articles of Incorporation which enacted according to the Law, and by a resolution adopted by a majority vote at a meeting of Board of Directors otherwise at a meeting of Shareholders .
-No "Clawback Provision for Executive Compensation" > no "Change of Control Benefits/Golden Parachute Agreements" > no "Say On Pay Provision".
+Voltronic Power's Employees' compensations, Directors' Compensation and dividends to Shareholders were in accordance with the Articles of Incorporation which enacted according to the Law, and by a resolution adopted by a majority vote at a meeting of Board of Directors otherwise at a meeting of Shareholders.
+No "Clawback Provision for Executive Compensation" on "Change of Control Benefits/Golden Parachute Agreements" on "Say On Pay Provision".

-Voltronic Power, the offices of Taiwan Region located in industrial district, the offices and factories of China Region also located in industrial districts; in water consumption only for employees living water; and source of greenhouse gas emissions, only the carbon emission amount (CO2) generated from outsourcing electric power for the company operating, is a single greenhouse gases (CO2) low emission company.
+Voltronic Power, the offices and factories of Taiwan Region located in industrial district, the offices and factories of China Region also located in industrial districts, the offices and factories of Vietnam Region also located in industrial districts; in water consumption only for employees living water; and source of greenhouse gas emissions, only the carbon emission amount (CO2) generated from outsourcing electric power for the company operating, is a single greenhouse gases (CO2) low emission company.